Matthes-Baer/nvim_config/README.md

 - Potentially add a shortcut command for this step:
   - When in `terminal` mode use `CTRL + ALT + ß` and then `<C-n>` to leave the `terminal` mode and switch to `normal` mode

 # Additional Information

+## null-ls

+null-ls is a Neovim plugin that allows you to integrate external formatters, linters, and other tools into the Neovim LSP (Language Server Protocol) ecosystem.
+It acts as a bridge between Neovim’s built-in LSP client and various external tools that provide formatting, linting, and diagnostics capabilities.

 ## Telescope